Getting to Stonehenge from Bath & The Best Stonehenge Tours

 Stonehenge silhouted against the sunset

-If you, or someone in your travel group has a visual impairment, limited mobility, or uses a wheelchair you'll be glad to hear that Stonehenge has a good level of accessibility.
-Despite being a prehistoric site, they have managed to create a path that follows the circle of Stonehenge and offers us a way to see the stones.
+If you, or someone in your travel group has a visual impairment, limited mobility, or uses a wheelchair you’ll be glad to hear that Stonehenge has a good level of accessibility.
+Although it’s a prehistoric site, they have managed to create a path that follows the circle of Stonehenge and offers us a way to see the stones.
 Part of the path is still grass though, so this may be unsuitable to walk/roll on.

 For those who are blind/visually impaired they don't currently have braile guides available but there are tactile objects in the exhibition as well as some touching stones near the Neolithic houses.
 They also have audio guides available in 12 languges and tactile maps.